leal26/AeroPy/README.md

-# pyXFOIL
+# AeroPy
-Python interface for XFOIL.
-THe objective of this library is to be able to be able to call XFOIL from Python iteratively for any simulation in a total of 4 lines total (one line for most uses).
-For a thorough explanation and tutorials please check the pyXFOIL [Wiki](https://github.com/leal26/pyXFOIL/wiki)
+AeroPy is an library for calculating aerodynamic properties.
+The main feature of this library is the Python interface with XFOIL.
+The main objective of this library is to be able to use XFOIL via Python iteratively in a total of 4 lines total (one line for most uses).
+Through this interface coupling with other softwares (Abaqus, Ansys, etc) is possible and iterative processes (optimization, design sensitivity) are possible.
+For a thorough explanation please check the documentation and the tutorials.
+For thorough documentation and tutorials please check the [AeroPy website](http://aeropy.readthedocs.org/)

-The codes in this repository follow the conventions of [PEP 0008](https://www.python.org/dev/peps/pep-0008/) TODO list:
-* fork other works for airfoil generation and merge with CST library
-* Make lifting line theory more brand
-* Include Velocity in filename
-* include option for elliptical distribution
-* output_reader lacks Coordinates options
-* where is the height option the high level functions